Happiness: Indirect approaches

 William Inge said that "on the whole, the happiest people seem to be those who have no particular cause for being happy except the fact that they are so."
 Orison Swett Marden said that "some people are born happy."

 Cognitive behavioral therapy

-Cognitive behavioral therapy is a popular therapeutic method used to change habits by merely changing thoughts.
+Cognitive behavioral therapy is a popular therapeutic method used to change habits by changing thoughts and problematic behaviors.
 It focuses on emotional regulation and uses a lot of positive psychology practices.
-It is often used for people with depression or anxiety, and works towards how to lead a happier life.
+It is often used for people with depression, anxiety, or addictions and works towards how to lead a happier life.
+Common processes in cognitive behavioral therapy are reframing thoughts from problematic thinking patterns by replacing them with beneficial or supportive ones, roleplaying, finding beneficial coping skills, and choosing new activities that support desired behaviors and avoid negative behaviors.